stormageddon/steam-buddy/README.md

   `channels` - In this section you should list all channels that you want Steam Buddy to send out notifications on.
 The channels should be a JSON object with the channel name as the id, and a list of Steam Display Names that will be in the messages that are sent out.

+## Configuring for slack
+In order for Steam Buddy to send Slack messages, it needs to be set up as a slack bot.
+Simply add a new bot integration to your slack team and set the channel(s) that you want Steam Buddy to run on.
+Save the integration and set the generated slack token as an environment variable: `export SLACK_TOKEN="abcd-1234-abcd-1234"`.
+Steam Buddy will read this token in when launched and use it to authenticate into Slack and send messages.

+## Running Steam Buddy
+1. Clone the Steam Buddy repository.
+2. Set up the configuration file (see Configuration section above)
+3. run `npm install` to install all dependencies
+4. run `make run` to run steam buddy

+It is suggested you run Steam Buddy as a daemon using something like screens or supervisord.

 ## Todo
 1. Break out some of the constants that are stored in plaintext
 2. Clean up and modularize the code